costlund/Buto-Plugin-FormForm_v1/README.md

 ### Validators

-If placeholder is 0 validator validate_integer is added in widget_capture.
+- If placeholder is 0 validator validate_integer is added in widget_capture.
-If placeholder is 0.* validator validate_double is added in widget_capture.
+- If placeholder is 0.* validator validate_double is added in widget_capture.
+- If placeholder is "Text (1-4)" validator is added for min/max length.